 This is independent editorial content written by a PropertyMash Journalist.
 While we try to ensure all information is as accurate as possible, please double check with the developer or real estate agent directly before making a purchasing decision.
 The information contained within this article may be incorrect or out of date.

-Update February 2019: A Gold Coast development that has been plagued with controversy: from tradies being laid off during contractor issues in October 2018 to the unfortunate injuries of three workers in a construction accident in December 2018, and the most recent news of the Chinese developer, Yuhu Group, buying up neighbouring land to expand the already sprawling $1 billion development.
-Construction was due to finish in March 2019, which is now just a month away… will it be completed on schedule?
-Check back for more updates soon.
+Update May 2019: Construction for the exterior of the towers is now complete, with contractors now completing the interior of the hotel and luxury apartments, as well as the communal facilities and pools.
+Residents can expect to move in mid-2020.
+This Gold Coast development that has been plagued with controversy: from tradies being laid off during contractor issues in October 2018 to the unfortunate injuries of three workers in a construction accident in December 2018, and the most recent news of the Chinese developer, Yuhu Group, buying up neighbouring land to expand the already sprawling $1 billion development.

 Stretched across 130m of absolute beach frontage, the Jewel project is unlike anything seen on the Gold Coast in a generation.
 It truly is a jewel in the crown of the Gold Coast, and will remain a key landmark building for decades to come.
 The site sits over 2.8 acres and will include expansive resident facilities across all three buildings, including a Michelin Star restaurant and a grand ballroom.
 There are a total of 812 secure car spaces at Jewel as well.